christina-bohk-ewald/demographic-scaling-model/README.md

 `demographic-scaling-model` provides the R source code used in the paper:

 Bohk-Ewald, C., Dudel, C., and M. Myrskylä (2020).
 A demographic scaling model for estimating the total number of COVID-19 infections.
-Preprint on arXiv.org.
+Preprint will be published on arXiv.org.

 ## How to run